What is MATCH function in Excel?

-I mentioned before that when writing the MATCH function, the lookup array has to be one dimensional.
+I mentioned before that when writing this function, the lookup array has to be one-dimensional.
 This means that you can only search a single row or a single column.
 But you can’t search through a grid of cells with multiple columns and rows.

-Since we are looking for the name David, we’ll have to search in cell A5 through A14.
+Since we are looking for the name David, we’ll have to search in cells A5 through A14.
 Thus, the lookup_array will be A5:A14.